G0MMY/EthereumMarket/README.md

 # Eth Market, a simple store to sell used products

 This project is a simple used product market.
 I did it to learn how to write smart contracts and how to interact with a blockchain with a frontend application.
 This application is built with Hardhat, an Ethereum development environment, and React.
 I used Solidity for the smart contracts and Typescript for the web application.
+The web application is not quite done but it does the work.

 ## Installation